I-Stem/science/README.md

 * layout_detection: This is the root directory for all of our work.
     * Config: This contains sample config files for deployment.
     * layout: This contains the logic for our general OCR/text extraction as well as document analysis (e.g. detection of tables, lists, headings, one/two-column layouts etc.) and their appropriate handling.
 This also contains our recreation script which takes these individual components and puts them all together to create an accessible document.
 The output from this flow is a json that contains all of the metadata (e.g. formatting information, object type such as table, paragraph etc.).
     * layout_formatting: Once we have the json output from layout, this directory contains logic to take it and generate the requested file format (docx, HTML, txt and MP3).
-This decomposition is deliberate to avoid multiple OCR/analysis calls when just trying to generate same file in multiple formats.
+This decomposition is deliberate to avoid multiple OCR/analysis calls when just trying to generate the same file in multiple formats.
     * video_captioning: This directory contains our captioning and text extraction logic including training custom language models to handle domain-specific captioning.

 # Document accessibility